1961 San Diego Chargers season: AFL championship game: vs. Houston Oilers

 The turnovers continued in the 3rd quarter, with a deep pass from Kemp being intercepted on the second play.
 The Oilers drove from their own 22 to the Charger 12, where Blanda again threw an end zone interception, this time to Zeman.
 Houston did find the end zone on their next possession, converting a 4th and inches during an 80-yard drive that ended with Blanda's 35-yard touchdown pass to Billy Cannon.
 Blanda was intercepted by McNeil on the next Oiler drive, and Norton's 28-yard catch put San Diego in position for Blair's 12-yard field goal, reducing the deficit to seven points early in the final quarter.
 Zeman intercepted a deep pass at his own 2 on the next possession, before both teams punted twice, and San Diego began their final possession on their own 37 yard line.
 An 8-yard Kemp completion, a 5-yard Roberson run and a13-yard pass interference penalty moved the ball to the Houston 37, from where Kemp threw his fourth interception, and Houston ran out the clock.

 Whitehead, McNeil and Zeman had two interceptions each.
 Kemp completed 17 of 32 passes for 226 yards, accounting for all six Charger turnovers with four interceptions and two lost fumbles.
 Kocourek caught 7 passes for 123 yards.
 As of 2022, the ten combined interceptions by the two teams are tied for the most in any playoff game, while the Chargers' six interceptions are the most by a team who lost a playoff game.

 The game was marred by a scuffle at the final whistle, with Zeman knocking field judge Johnny Morrow to the ground as Gillman argued with the official about his performance during the game.
+The Chargers lost and in 1962 missed the playoffs the first time in the season.

 Awards

 Internal

 Between the final regular season game and the AFL championship game, the Chargers held their first annual awards banquet.
-Kemp won $500 as the team MVP; though Allen had broken his ankle during the Week 9 victory over New York and missed the rest of the season, he was still honored with two awards.
+Kemp won $500 as the team MVP; though Allen had broken his ankle during the week 9 victory over New York and missed the rest of the season, he was still honored with two awards.
 He had claimed five interceptions before the injury.

 External

 Eleven Chargers were named to the Western Division's team for the AFL All-Star game, and six to the Associated Press 1961 All-AFL Team, with four receiving both honors.
+In addition, Faison won both the AP and UPI awards as Rookie of the Year.